Non-stop flights to Oslo (OSL)

 From Paris, direct flights are offered by Air France (SkyTeam), Norwegian and SAS (Star Alliance).

 From Paris (Orly), direct flights are offered by Transavia.
+This is a seasonal route that starts in April and ends in October.

 Flights from Germany to Oslo